jhelpgg/JHelpAPI2/3D_2/doc/tutorials/03_Materials.md

 Complete code at: [Spherical reflexion code](../../samples/jhelp/engine2/tutorials/MaterialTextureSpheric.java)

 For this we load the texture, then use it as spherical reflection.
-We ajust the influence of reflexion at **"0.5"** to see combination diffuse and spherical.
+We adjust the influence of reflexion at **"0.5"** to see combination diffuse and spherical.

 ````java
             //Load texture for spherical reflexion